zoodor/devops-in-practice-workshop/INSTRUCTIONS.md

 * Pipeline code should be placed under a new `pipelines` folder at the root of the project
-* Configure a new Elastic Agent Profile that can execute `python` scripts
 * Exclude the `pipelines` folder as a trigger to the "PetClinic" pipeline
 * Create a new "Meta" pipeline triggered on changes to the `pipelines` folder only, that executes the python scripts using GoMatic